csbaxter/nestlabs/old-friends-fahrenheit/README.md

 {% next %}

-Here is Doug's short video on command-line arguments.
-It's a big longer than Christopher's but it may be helpful to see things from different perspectives!
+Here is Doug's short video on command-line arguments again in case you missed it in Old Friends: Hello!

 {% video https://www.youtube.com/watch?v=AI6Ccfno6Pk %}